 Kasautii Zindagii Kay 2: Is Vivan Bhatena Replacing Karan Singh Grover As Mr Bajaj?

 Karan Singh Grover impressed viewers with his role of Mr Rishab Bajaj in Kasautii Zindagii Kay 2.
 His salt and pepper look was loved by fans.
-Surprisingly, the actor exited the show which disappointed his fans.
+Surprisingly, the actor exited the show, which disappointed his fans.
 It was said that KSG was not happy with his role, and hence, quit the show.
-But, later, the actor clarified that his exit was a mutual decision by him and the makers.
-There were also reports that he might return soon to the show.
+But, later, the actor clarified that his exit was a mutual decision taken by him and the makers.
+There were also reports that he might return to the show soon.
 Now, there are reports that Karan might not return and the show may have a new Mr Bajaj soon.
 It is also being said that Vivan Bhatena will be replacing KSG!

 Apparently, Vivan's look sparked the speculation!
-People started assuming things as Vivan sported salt and pepper look in a Halloween party thrown by Ayaz Khan.
-A picture of Vivan, KSG and his wife Bipasha Basu are doing the rounds on social media, which got fans thinking if the Maayka actor will be replacing KSG in Kasautii Zindagii Kay 2.
+People started assuming things as Vivan sported a salt and pepper look in a Halloween party thrown by Ayaz Khan.
+A picture of Vivan, KSG and his wife Bipasha Basu, are doing the rounds on social media, which got fans thinking if the Maayka actor will be replacing KSG in Kasautii Zindagii Kay 2.

 Vivan had shared the picture and captioned it, "#meninblack @iamksgofficial meet #mrbajaj (also in supporting role..woman in black @bipashabasu) Thank you @ayazkhan701 for a kickass dinner." - (sic)